 Beers for Christmas

-Despite Christmas beers being a specific sub style, there are still lots of flavours that evoke that Christmassy taste and feel.
 When the cold air of the winter season rattles at your window and pumpkin beers of autumn give way to holiday offerings, beers with a spiced warmth and high alcohol content help you ignore the chill outside.
 Beers with chocolate, vanilla and sweet dark fruits also create a particular richness and feeling of luxury that is so often synonymous with Christmas time.

 Are there Christmas beer festivals?

 In short - yes!
 In the 90s, several OBERs (Objective Beer Tasters) from Germany took the initiative to bring all Belgian Christmas and winter beers together.
 What once started as a local festival with 40 beers, has now become a true phenomenon.
-The Christmas Beer Festival is one of the best beer festivals in Belgium and is always sold out.
+The Christmas Beer Festival is one of the best beer festivals in Belgium.
+Christmas beer lovers come from far and wide to taste Christmas beers and Christmas Ales for the weekend.
+The visitors also vote for their favourite Christmas beer.

-Looking for Christmas beer gifts?
+Christmas beer gifts

 For some festive beery magic, why not send some tasty brews to your beer lover?
 They make fantastic gifts... if we do say so ourselves.